aha-app/aha-services/docs/gitlab_issues.md

-This two-way integration allows you to push your features and requirements in Aha! into GitLsb as issues and get status updates back.
+This two-way integration allows you to push your features and requirements in Aha! into GitLab as issues and get status updates back.

 ## Features